ansforge/psc-admin-portal/README.md

 ## Qualification

-To test the process in qualification (cloud) environments, make sure the qualification environment can access rwa github resources and see [the rass-loader qualification procedure](https://github.com/ansforge/psc-rass-loader?tab=readme-ov-file#qualification).
+To test the process in qualification (cloud) environments, make sure the qualification environment can access raw github resources and see [the rass-loader qualification procedure](https://github.com/ansforge/psc-rass-loader?tab=readme-ov-file#qualification).